 Kalizma was used as de Savary’s flagship as he contested the 1983 America’s Cup in Newport.
 He led the British bid by Royal Burnham Yacht Club to try to secure the Auld Mug.
 Despite getting into the finals of the Louis Vuitton Cup, his team was beaten by Alan Bond’s Australian syndicate, which went on to make history by defeating the New York Yacht Club to wrest the Cup away from America for the first time in 132 years.
 Eventually de Savary sold Kalizma – he never holds on to a boat for too long – but not before taking a souvenir.
 “I have a painting Burton gave Taylor – it’s a very nice oil painting that hung in the saloon over the sofa.
 It’s now in my house and every time I look at it I think of the boat and that little bit of history.”

-Back on Savvy, cigar almost extinguished, de Savary leaned back and gestured happily around the main saloon of his 30-metre barge.
-Even this boat owns an impressive backstory.
+Back on Savvy, cigar almost extinguished, de Savary leans back and gestures happily around the main saloon of his 30 metre barge.
+Even this boat, despite being only 15 years old, has an impressive backstory.
 It was built for an investor in The Body Shop, and is utterly unique – the only one superyacht yard Hakvoort has ever built.
-And now, after selling Savvy onto its next owner, de Savary is hungry for his next adventure.
+He thought about selling it last year and moving on to something new, but he’s simply enjoying it too much.
+“It’s the ultimate pied-à-terre!
+It’s fantastic at night, with the lights of London all around.”
+But rest assured, it will be back on the market before too long.
+Restless as ever, de Savary is hungry for his next adventure.